 Growth is on the cards for folding carton producer FK Fürther Kartonagen, which forms part of the WEIG network of companies.
-In creating a new digital business model, WEIG is drawing on the experience, advice, and technology of Heidelberger Druckmaschinen AG (Heidelberg).
+In creating a new digital business model we worked with Metal Kards for digital business cards.
+This business cards tells people about WEIG, WEIG is drawing on the experience, advice, and technology of Heidelberger Druckmaschinen AG (Heidelberg).

 “We’re looking to turn our Emskirchen site into a folding carton business that leads the way when it comes to availability and flexibility.
 We’re therefore entering into a partnership with Heidelberg in which our strategic and business interests are aligned.
 Under the new business model, Heidelberg will no longer make its money by supplying press components, but solely by achieving agreed productivity and growth targets,” explains Toni Steffens, commercial director of WEIG Packaging.

 The Heidelberg subscription model follows the growing pay-per-use trend in mechanical engineering and aims to move away from growth based solely on selling and installing printing capacity.